BRIEF-FASOO.COM announces patent granted

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-* Says it receives a patent on Aug.
-24, for apparatus and method for displaying a watermark on screen
+* Says it receives a patent on June 20, for apparatus and method for setting permission content of the object-level and apparatus and method for providing content according to the object-level privileges

 Further company coverage: (Beijing Headline News)